-Combine Preparation
+5.1 - Combine Preparation

-- 1. Remove factory pickup or auger header from the combine as outlined in the Owners/ Operators manual supplied by the combine manufacturer. - 2.
+- Remove factory pickup or auger header from the combine as outlined in the Owners/ Operators manual supplied by the combine manufacturer. - 2.
 Check feeder housing front and top for straw and chaff build-up.
-Clean all contact areas thoroughly. - 3.
-Check all locking mechanisms and/or lock pins on feeder housing of combine to ensure they are working properly and will not interfere with the initial mounting of the 4000 Series Header on your combine. - 4.
-Check for leaks and/or loose fittings on hydraulic lines (hoses) which attach to the header.
-Repair if necessary. - 5.
-Check the feeder house output speed to see that it matches the recommended speed of the header.
-See the Specifications section of this manual.
+Clean all contact areas thoroughly. - Check all locking mechanisms and/or lock pins on feeder housing of combine to ensure they are working properly and will not interfere with the initial mounting of the 4000 Series Header on your combine. - Check for leaks and/or loose fittings on hydraulic lines (hoses) which attach to the header.
+Repair if necessary. - Check the feeder house output speed to see that it matches the recommended speed of the header.
+See section 23.4.1 on page 114 for details.